-The client sets the Conference ID and the Transaction ID in the common header following the rules given in Section 8.1.
-The client sets the User ID in the common header to the client's identifier.
-This User ID will be used by the floor control server to authenticate and authorize the request.
+The client sets the Conference ID and the Transaction ID in the COMMON-HEADER following the rules given in Section 8.1.
+The client sets the User ID in the COMMON-HEADER to the client's identifier.

 The client inserts in the message all the Floor IDs it wants to receive information about.
 The floor control server will send periodic information about all of these floors.
 If the client does not want to receive information about a particular floor any longer, it sends a new FloorQuery message removing the FLOOR-ID of this floor.
 If the client does not want to receive information about any floor any longer, it sends a FloorQuery message with no FLOOR-ID attribute.